sniggilf/Python_for_PRISMS/Multi_Proc/README.md

-multiproc
+multiproc   (10.2023)
 ------------------------------------------------------------

-command:
+updates to code:
+-includes two-way shift check between bands for alignment of each cube -outputs all possible necessary file formats which can be changed by user

+1. Put your folder(s) of raw data in same directory as all codes (pWhite_multi.py, pTarget_multi.py, multiproc.py) and the 'files' folder containing CIE standards and other files necessary for the code to run.

+2. Open windows command prompt and change to the directory containing the codes (cd .. -> goes down a directory)
+(cd directoryname   -> goes up to the directory named e.g. 'directoryname')

+3. To run the code use command:
 > python multiproc foldername

-Output: foldername_PROC folder containing all XXXX.final.v and XXXX.RGB16.v files and a file, foldername_3D.txt,
-file containing position info for each cube.

-When running the code, you should be able to select the image containing the white standard from within your folder and then select the ROI (white area) from this selected image (does not have to be named 'white').
+4.After running the code, you should be able to select the .v image containing the white standard from within your folder and then select the ROI (white area) from this selected image (does not have to be named 'white').

-Note: Put your data folder(s) in same directory as all codes (multiproc.py, pWhite_multi.py, pTarget_multi.py, read_positions.py) and the 'files' folder.
-	  Flat Fielding and Dark corrections are ignored here.
-For flat & dark correction use single_proc per image.
+output: foldername_PROC
+(See end of 'pTarget_multi.py' to change if necessary) As default all of these folders of data are produced as output into the foldername_PROC directory:
+>spectral_tiff
+>RGB_tiff
+>vips
+>XYZ_tiff
+>LAB_tiff
+>RGB_pngs

+(See end of 'pTarget_multi.py' to change outputs if necessary by commenting out selected lines from ln 384 onwards)